The best places to shop in Paris

 Isabel Marant – 47 rue Saintonge

-Possibly one of the most popular designers in the world right now.
+Possibly one of the most popular designers in the world.
 It seems that everyone has fallen in love with the bohemian and sexy clothes by Marant.
 Shopping in Paris wouldn’t be complete without a trip to this store.

 Ofr. – 20 rue Dupetit-Thouars